botovida/secure-api/README.md

 ```

 #### Note
-In event there is a server error, there will be a response with a status code of 500 and a corresponding server error message.
+  * In event there is a server error, there will be a response with a status code of 500 and a corresponding server error message.
+  * This is Version 1 of this API.
+It is designed using data structure to persist data.
+Subesequent versions may witness persisting data with a database.